influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withServerName(serverName)
 ```

-Used to verify the hostname for the targets.
+"Used to verify the hostname for the targets."

 ## obj spec.tlsConfig.ca

-Struct containing the CA cert to use for the targets.
+"Struct containing the CA cert to use for the targets."

 ## obj spec.tlsConfig.ca.configMap

-ConfigMap containing data to use for the targets.
+"ConfigMap containing data to use for the targets."

 ### fn spec.tlsConfig.ca.configMap.withKey